Overview

 Paying HMRC by cheque through the post

 Please note that you can only pay by post if you have under 250 employees.
-You should make your cheque payable to ‘HM Revenue and Customs only’ followed by your 13-character accounts office reference number and include the payment slip for the correct period.
+You should make your cheque payable to ‘HM Revenue and Customs only’ followed by your 13-character accounts office reference* number and include the payment slip for the correct period from your Payment Booklet (being discontinued from 6 April 2024) or create a payslip using HMRC’s tool – here.
 Do not fold the payslip or cheque or fasten them together.
 You can include a letter with your payment to ask HMRC for a receipt.

 Cheques should be sent to: